ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 that
 allowed the loss to be detected may be considerably smaller than the tx_in_flight of the lost packet itself.
-In such cases using the former tx_in_flight rather than the latter can cause BBR.inflight_hi to be significantly underestimated.
+In such cases using the former tx_in_flight rather than the latter can cause BBR.inflight_longterm to be significantly underestimated.
 To avoid such issues, BBR processes each loss detection event to more precisely estimate the volume of in-flight data at which loss rates cross BBRLossThresh, noting that this may have happened